-- involuntarily restrained, or if the individual otherwise cannot consent.
-Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent. - v.
+- v.
 Consent cannot be given when it is the result of any coercion, intimidation, force, or threat of harm. - vi.
 Consent may be initially given but withdrawn at any time.
 When consent is withdrawn or can no longer be given, sexual activity must stop.